-- 1) Ripcord handle secure in pocket, both pins properly seated in closing loops. - 2) Ripcord housing for damage and end tacking secure. - 3) All harness webbing and hardware for proper functioning and / or damage. - 4) Packing data card to be sure that the parachute is "in date."
+- 1. Ripcord handle secure in pocket, both pins properly seated in closing loops and last pin is sealed with red seal thread and lead seal. - 2.
+Ripcord housing for damage and end tacking secure. - 3.
+All harness webbing and hardware for proper function and / or damage. - 4.
+Packing data card to be sure that the parachute is "in date."